 When should the Contracted Work be Finished?

 All students should complete contract requirements (except for the course grade) at least one week before the start of final exams.
 Earlier deadlines can be arranged within the contract.

 What Happens at the End of the Semester?

 At the end of the semester, the Honors Program will contact the professor on the contract to verify that the contracted work has been completed by the student.
-After the end of the term, the Honors Program will verify the class grade to ensure that the minimum requirement (usually a B+) has been earned.
+After the end of the term, the Honors Program will verify the class grade to ensure that the minimum requirement (currently a "B") has been earned.
 This may take a while, often going into the next semester.

 How and When is the Honors Work Recorded?

 Once a student has completed the requirements for a contract, his or her transcript will be updated to indicate that the course completed was in an Honors section.
 For example, the student's transcript will be changed from "ITA 1401: Elementary Italian: to "ITA 1401: HNR Elementary Italian."
 Changes to the transcript are manually recorded in the Registrar's Office.
 Given the number of contracts earned each semester, it may take up to 6 work weeks for the Honors designation to appear on a student's transcript.

 How Long Does it Take for the Contracted Honors Class to Appear on my Transcript?